Object Pronouns

 In this example, 'his food' (an object) and 'his friend' (a male person) are substituted with pronouns 'it' and 'him.'

-Object pronouns are used instead of nouns, usually because we already know what the object is.
+Object pronouns are used instead of nouns, usually when the object is already known.
 It makes the sentence easier to read and understand and avoids repetition.
-We normally use object pronouns:
+Object pronouns are used:

-• After a preposition (including after phrasal verbs)
+After a preposition, such as "than," "as," "but," and "except" (including after phrasal verbs)

-• After the verb 'be' (In very formal English, the subject pronoun is sometimes used here, but this is very old-fashioned and unusual.)
+After the verb 'be' as a linking verb (In very formal English, the subject pronoun is sometimes used here, but this is very old-fashioned and unusual.)

 Object Pronoun 'You'